FreedomBen/breakout71/Readme.md

 ## Easy perks ideas

-- "+1  coin for each brick within a small radius of the broken brick" ?
+- "+1  coin for each ball within a small radius of the broken brick" ?
 - two for one : add a 2 for one upgrade combo to the choice lists
 - cash out : double last level's gains
 - snowball :  Combo resets every 0.1s . +1 combo for each combo gained Since last reset.